liquidmetal-dev/flintlock/userdocs/docs/getting-started/basics/containerd.md

 [Install ContainerD](https://github.com/containerd/containerd/releases).

-_RunC is not required; Flintlock only uses the snapshotter._
+_RunC is not required; Flintlock uses various containerd services only._

 ## Create thinpool

-Flintlock relies on ContainerD's devicemapper snapshotter to provide filesystem devices for Firecracker microvms.
+Flintlock relies on containerd's devicemapper snapshotter to provide filesystem devices for Firecracker microvms.
 Some configuration is required.

 The easy quick-start option is to run the `hack/scripts/devpool.sh` script as root.